BallisticLA/RandLAPACK/INSTALL.md

 CUDA support can be enabled using -DRequireCUDA=ON flag.
 It is disabled by default.

-## 2. Required Dependencies: BLAS++, LAPACK++, RandBLAS, and Random123.
+## 2. Required Dependencies: BLAS++, LAPACK++, and Random123.

 BLAS++ and LAPACK++ are C++ wrappers for BLAS and LAPACK libraries.
 They provide a portability layer and numeric type templating.
 While these libraries can be built by GNU make, they also have a CMake build system, *and RandLAPACK requires that they be installed via CMake.*

-RandBLAS is a C++ library for sketching, which is the most basic operation in randomized numerical linear algebra.
+RandLAPACK's git repository includes a C++ project called *RandBLAS* as a git submodule.
-It requires BLAS++ and Random123.
+RandBLAS has BLAS++ and Random123 as dependencies.
-Right now we list RandBLAS and Random123 as separate dependencies, but in time we'll hide the Random123 dependency entirely within RandBLAS.
-RandBLAS can be installed separately, if desired.
-In the context of RandLAPACK, RandBLAS is used as a submodule and should be initialized accordingly.

 We give recipes for installing BLAS++, LAPACK++, and Random123 below.
 Later on, we'll assume these recipes were executed from a directory